Digital Marketing Management MScStudy level: Postgraduate

 Disruptive Technology in Marketing - 15 credits

 Disruptive technology significantly alters the way that businesses or entire industries operate.
 Technology has been increasingly disrupting the practices and driving the developments of marketing.
 Some recent examples of disruptive technology include Blockchain, the Dark Web and Big Data.
 Marketers are empowered by new technology; they have done a great deal in digital marketing thanks to the unprecedented level of insights in and accesses to customers.
 But, new technology also baffles marketers, for example, there are constant doubts about the effectiveness of social media advertising, cybersecurity and data protection issues and omnichannel marketing.
-This module aims at challenging the curious minds of our future digital marketers to build a critical understanding of what disruptive technology is and how it applies to marketing.
+This module aims to challenge the curious minds of our future digital marketers to build a critical understanding of what disruptive technology is and how it applies to marketing.

 Marketing Strategy, Planning and Control - 15 credits

 This module is key to developing operational marketing skills for future application in the workplace.
 The module aims to develop a strategic focus for marketing management by applying operational principles and practices to the framework of the marketing planning process in building organisational strategy.
 It also focuses on the implementation, control and evaluation of the marketing planning framework.
-The module utilises a marketing simulation game and enables you to construct and implement a strategic marketing plan.
-You evaluate its effectiveness by analysing the marketing and financial impacts of business decision-making, based on key performance indicators.

 Consumer Behaviour - 15 credits